-- From the observations of the Hon'ble Supreme Court, cited above, it is clear that 20. provision of TV services in a commercial establishment in only incidental to the service that the commercial establishment is providing to its clients.
+- 20. From the observations of the Hon'ble Supreme Court, cited above, it is clear that provision of TV services in a commercial establishment in only incidental to the service that the commercial establishment is providing to its clients.
 It cannot be construed as re-distribution or re-sale of TV services.
-In any case, there is no retransmission.
+In any case, there is no re-transmission.
 In sum, the question as to who is the subscriber has been settled through this judgment.
 It has also been settled by the said judgment that any service rendered to a guest by way of an amenity, wherefor the guests are not charged separately, the same would not constitute as sale of the said service to the guest.
 Further, this judgment specifically refers to the subject in hand.
-Accordingly, the Authority was of the view that in the rates of TV services, which are per TV set in the analog and per set top box (STB) in case of digital addressable systems, there should be no differentiation between an ordinary subscriber and a commercial subscriber i.e. in both the cases the charges should be same and as per TV set (in analog systems) and per STB (in digital addressable systems). - 21.
+Accordingly, the Authority was of the view that in the rates of TV services, there should be no differentiation between an ordinary subscriber and a commercial subscriber i.e. in both the cases, the charges should be the same and on per TV set basis. - 21.
 However, in case, the commercial establishment specifically charges extra to its clients/visitors on account of viewing of channels at its premises, there is a case for broadcasters to have a share in such revenue of the commercial establishment.
 Therefore, where the commercial establishment is earning extra revenue from its clients specifically on account of providing TV services, the rates should be based on mutual negotiations between the broadcaster and the commercial subscriber.
 In such cases also, the commercial subscriber would be required to obtain such signals of TV channel through a DPO/cable operator only.
-In view of the above, suitable amendments have also been made in the tariff orders, applicable for both the addressable and non-addressable systems.
+Accordingly, the clause 3 pertaining to 'Tariff' has been suitably amended.